Flowers in St Denis’ churchyard and its management

 If you’re wondering if any of your ancestors are buried here, do check the list printed in Grave inscriptions 1987.

-A wider source of lists of memorial inscriptions (via parish records) in the churchyards of East Hatley (and Hatley St George) can be obtained on CD from the Cambridgeshire Family History Society – see their website www.chfs.org.uk.
-There is a charge of £12.00 for each CD.
+A wider source of lists of memorial inscriptions (via parish records) in the churchyards of East Hatley, Hatley St George and Little Gransden can be obtained on CD from the Cambridgeshire Family History Society – see their website www.chfs.org.uk.
+There is a charge of £9.60 (normally £12.00) for the CD.

-First published on the original Hatley website, with minor changes for this website 27 December 2018. ▲
+Published on the original Hatley website.
+Minor changes for this website Dec 2018; updated 20th July 2021. ▲